 You’ll be asked to complete the first-time setup.
 This means you’ll select your language, and create an administrator password.
 This password is for making adjustments and performing updates to the Mango settings in the future.

-On the lefthand menu, click Network, and then select Network Mode.
+On the left-hand menu, click Network, and then select Network Mode.
 Now select the Extender option.
-You may be asked to connect to your network again.
+You will now be asked to connect to your network.

-Perform this step last.
-Once the transition to Extender mode is complete, you will need to reset the Mango to “Router” mode by holding down the reset button for four seconds before you can access the Admin Panel again.
+You can open it up later by resetting the Mango to Router mode.
+This is done by holding down the reset button for four seconds.
 If you hold the button down longer, you might unintentionally perform a factory reset—release it after four seconds.

 2. Mount the GL.iNet under the piano